 Take a video ride with me on both of the Pelican Plunge slides:

-To get to the the Pelican Plunge barge, guests must swim through a short stretch of ocean water, where they will then be deposited back into after riding the slides.
+To get to the Pelican Plunge barge, Guests must swim through a short stretch of ocean water, where they will then be deposited back into after riding the slides.

 It’s a great addition to the island, as one of its most fun parts.

 All of the above-described areas of Castaway Cay are family-focused.
 That is, plenty of children can be expected to be running around.
 And with the potentially hot weather and long walks, there are bound to be tantrums thrown.
 Adults looking to escape from all of that will enjoy the quiet relaxation of Serenity Bay, open only to ages 18 and up.